shahzeb512/ADM-HW2/README.md

 The repository consists of the following files:

 ### main.ipynb
+The link to view the file is [here](https://nbviewer.org/github/shahzeb512/ADM-HW2/blob/main/main.ipynb).
 The main.ipynb file contain all the assigned questions solved in following order:
 1. Research Questions
 2. Bonus Question
 3. Algorithmic Question